Kaepernick has new deal with Nike though he’s not in NFL

 Kaepernick already had a deal with Nike that was set to expire, but it was renegotiated into a multiyear deal to make him one of the faces of Nike’s 30th anniversary “Just Do It” campaign, according to a person familiar with the contract.
 The person spoke to The Associated Press on condition of anonymity because Nike hasn’t officially announced the contract.

 The person said Nike will feature Kaepernick on several platforms, including billboards, television commercials and online ads.
-Nike also will create an apparel line for Kaepernick and contribute to his Know Your Rights charity, the person said.
+Nike also will create an apparel line for Kaepernick, including a signature shoe, and contribute to his Know Your Rights charity, the person said.
 The deal puts Kaepernick in the top bracket of NFL players with Nike.

+“I stand for anybody that believes in change.
+I stand for anybody that believes in a positive attitude,” LeBron James said Tuesday night at a Nike fashion show and awards ceremony in New York.
+“I stand with Nike, every day, all day.”

 A similar grievance is still pending by former 49ers teammate Eric Reid, a Pro Bowl safety who joined in the protests.